 - Limit screen time on computers and televisions

 - Properly light your home to avoid straining or other damage from low light

-- Engage in regular daily exercise like running, walking, swimming, aerobics, biking, or dancing
+- Engage in regular exercise like running, walking, swimming, aerobics, biking, or dancing